caylemh/nft-preview-card-component-main/README.md

 ### What I learned

-This one was easy before hitting the Hover effects.
+V1 - This one was easy before hitting the Hover effects.
 A bit tricky but I know that should be able to streamline it next time I encounter a problem like this.

+V2 - Going to give this another try, but only using Flexbox and more streamlineing the design part too.

 ### Useful resources